Kaleidics/lyft-tech-sample/README.md

 1. Select the POST method
 2. Use the url https://lyft-technical-sample.herokuapp.com/test
 3. Select the Body and the following options: raw, JSON (application/json)
-4. Provide JSON in the body of the request like so
+4. Provide JSON in the body of the request where the key must be the string "string_to_cut" and its value may be any string
 ```
 {
     "string_to_cut": "iamyourlyftdriver"